 It was a warm spring night, and the stands were full.
-The air had dirt suspended like the tension was would be.
+The air had dirt suspended like the tension would be.
 I was sitting with some friends and we were watching young men be valiant.
-Showing strength and courage and braving death.
+Showing strength and courage, and braving death.

 I didn’t see it happen.
 It was too quick and I wasn’t paying attention.
-But quickly, two hundred pairs of eyes were in one place, the amount of undivided attention was threating to tear a hole in space.
+But quickly, two hundred pairs of eyes focused on one place, the amount of undivided attention was threatening to tear a hole in space.

-We were just sitting there crushed and devistated.
+We were just sitting there crushed and devastated.

 He wasn’t moving.

 I rolled it around in my mouth, explored the feeling and the taste of the words.
-And the bitter words brought excitement.
-Like jumping off a cliff or graduating a class, I might move into the group of people who can say that they have.
+The bitter words brought excitement.
+Like jumping off a cliff or graduating a class, I might move from the have-nots to the haves.
 It was thrilling and terrifying at the same time.

 I might be able to say I saw someone die.